-- 1. Adopting this policy as the agency HR policy. - 2.
-Disseminating this policy to agency employees through a method whereby receipt can be verified. - 3.
+1. Adopting this policy as the agency HR policy.

+- 2. Disseminating this policy to agency employees through a method whereby receipt can be verified. - 3.
 Posting this policy in a manner that can be accessed by all employees and third parties. - 4.
-Including this policy in their Affirmative Action Plan. - 5.
 Implementing this policy, which includes: - a.
 Implementing an educational program - b.
 Developing and implementing a procedure for reporting complaints - c.
 Communicating the complaint procedure to employees - d.
-Developing and implementing a procedure under which reports will be addressed promptly. - 6.
-Enforcing this policy. - 7.
-Reporting annually dispositions of reports of protected class harassment or discrimination using the Affirmative Action Report.
+Developing and implementing a procedure under which reports will be addressed promptly. - 5.
+Enforcing this policy.